III International Conference

 S.M.
 Al-Marzoug, King Fahd University of Petroleum and Minerals, Dhahran, Saudi Arabia

 N.N.
-Sadullaev, Bukhara Engineering and Technological Institute, Bukhara, Uzbekistan
+Sadullaev, Bukhara State Technical University, Bukhara, Uzbekistan

 R. Aliev, Andijan State University, Andijan, Uzbekistan